wernsey/skeem/Readme.md

 * My RC also has some non-reentrant features for debugging memory leaks, but the problems with sharing objects between interpreter environments

 It seems the biggest drawback of using RC is that you can't have closures: The lambda has to keep a reference to the environment in which it was created, which in turn eventually has a reference to the global environment.
 So if you store a lambda with a closure in a global variable you'll have a circular reference, and therefore a leak.

-_A possible way around this is to release the `Env` of the closure's parent pointer and set it to null after the lambda was called, so that the `Env` does not have reference to the global environment; So when you look up a variable, you have two separate paths: the path through the chain of environments, and the closure environment.
-Investigate further._

-One problem with RC is that if you want to do something like `env_put(env, "foo", atom("bar"))` in the C API you have to be careful with how the environment takes ownership of the `atom()` pointer.

 ### Hash tables